 • Entrant must get their car tech. inspected before going on track (Tech Sheets).

 Eligible drivers must complete a NASA TT License Application, and bring it to their first event (unless they have a NASA Competition Race License, in which case a TT License is not necessary).
 The Regional TT Director will sign the application after the driver successfully completes the first event if he approves the driver for a National TT License.
-The driver can then send the application and $10 to NASA to receive a TT License and be eligible for further TT competition in any region and at the NASA Championships.
+The driver can then send the application to NASA and purchase a TT License online to receive a TT License card and be eligible for further TT competition in any region and at the NASA Championships.

 All entered vehicles must be in good condition and appearance and must display a three-digit number on both sides of the car (10-inches high), and the rear of the car (4-inches high).
 Permanent NASA TT car numbers (1-3 digits) may be assigned by your Regional TT Director.
 All TT cars must also display a class designation on both sides and the rear of the car (4 inches high).
-Class designations shall be “TT” followed by the class number or letter.
-For example, an “B” Group competitor would display “TTB” as a class designation.
+Class designations shall be “TT” followed by the class number.
+For example, a “6” class competitor would display “TT6” as a class designation.